 Release time, combined with attack time, allows a compressor to remain engaged so long as the audio signal shows enough peaks above the threshold within an amount of time.

-This is crucial since audio signal are, by definition, bidirectional (they have both positive and negative peaks).
+This is crucial since audio signals are, by definition, bidirectional (they have both positive and negative peaks).
 The signals must, at some point, drop below the positive or negative threshold in order to reach the opposite peak.

 We don’t perceive the peaks of audio signals as much as we perceive the average level of the signal.
 The same idea applies to the typical use of a compressor.
-The job of a compressor is reduce the level of the loudest parts of an audio signal rather than to shape the peaks of individual wave periods.
+The job of a compressor is to reduce the level of the loudest parts of an audio signal rather than to shape the peaks of individual wave periods.

 So then, release and attack times keep compressors from acting instantaneously, allowing the compression to even out transients and other “loud” parts of the audio signal without shaping the waveform.

-Let’s have a look at an exaggerated illustration to show fast and slow attack and release times and they affect the compression of a signal:
+Let’s have a look at an exaggerated illustration to show fast and slow attack and release times, and they affect the compression of a signal:

 When it comes to adjusting the release time of a compressor, keep the following in mind: